Purchases made through links earn us a small commission, at no extra cost to you.

 - Tip: The most efficient route is not necessarily the best.
 Getting off the main roads onto secondary and tertiary routes can take you through some wonderful countryside.

 - Some motorways charge tolls.
-Tolls for the M50 in Dublin are charged automatically and need to be paid online at www.eflow.ie.
+Tolls for the M50 in Dublin are charged automatically and need to be paid online at www.eflow.ie by the following day.

 - Drive times can take longer than expected due to narrow roads and getting stuck behind tractors, other slow moving vehicles, even sheep.
 Plus, I guarantee you’ll want to make plenty of photo stops!